 We are happy to pick you up from a private residence if you book a private car.
 The reason for this is that the numbering system in many residential areas (Springs, Arabian Ranches, Meadows etc) can make it very time consuming for our Conservation Guides to find you.

 If you have shared transport, this could translate in a delay of the experience for yourself and other guests.
 For the convenience of all guests we have a central pick-up in each location (i.e. Burger King in Arabian Ranches, Spinneys in Spring etc.)

 WHAT SHOULD I WEAR IN THE DESERT?

-The weather in the Dubai desert is very different than in the city.
+The weather in the Dubai desert is very different to in the city.
 During the day, loose-fitting clothing and shoes that can be easily removed (flip flops/sandals/thongs) are best.
-However, at night, please use the following as a guide…
+However, at night, please use the following as a guide:

 It can become quite cold in the desert as soon as the sun sets.
 Especially between December-February, the temperature can get down below 10 degrees Celsius.
 Jeans, closed shoes, shirts, cardigans or even a jacket is required on cooler nights in the desert.

 As the saying goes, when in Rome, do as the Romans do!
 Alcohol is generally not permitted in the Arabic culture, and while the Rulers of the country have shown great flexibility in allowing service in hotels, we are committed to stay true to local traditions and showcase the authenticity, warmth and hospitality of this region.
 For these reasons we do not serve alcohol on our tours.

 We hope that you agree and are happy to support us in our sustainability mission, which you can read more of here.